Helpful Resources

 -

-Lastrapes Nursery in Opelousas carries a variety of native trees including cypress, oaks, maples, and magnolias.
+Lastrapes Nursery in Opelousas carries a variety of native trees and shrubs including cypress, oaks, maples, magnolias, beautyberry, and Virginia sweetspire (Itea).

 -

 Eric Scallan of Scallan's Tree Company in Plaucheville has bare root and larger seedlings of native oaks, baldcypress, cedar elm, mayhaw and others.
+The seeds for all trees were collected locally!
+Bare root trees are available until mid March and potted trees until April.
+By appointment only.
 318 481 1041.
 198 Eric's Lane, Plaucheville LA 71362.

 -